zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Mask_generation_function.md

 # Mask generation function

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:34:00.797754+00:00
+- **Last Updated:** 2024-12-03 07:48:23 UTC
 - **Original Article:** [Mask generation function](https://en.wikipedia.org/wiki/Mask_generation_function)
 - **Language:** en
 - **Page ID:** 53230626

 ## Summary
 A mask generation function (MGF) is a cryptographic primitive similar to a cryptographic hash function except that while a hash function's output has a fixed size, a MGF supports output of a variable length.
 In this respect, a MGF can be viewed as a extendable-output function (XOF): it can accept input of any length and process it to produce output of any length.
-Mask generation functions are completely deterministic: for any given input and any desired output length the output is always the sam
+Mask generation functions are completely deterministic: for any given input and any desired output length the output is always the same.

 ## Categories
+This article belongs to the following categories:

 - Category:All Wikipedia articles written in American English
 - Category:Articles with example Python (programming language) code